MKT7010- Marketing Management

 Price penetration strategy is referred to entering in the market by proposing lower prices of the products as compared to the competitors.
 This is done for achieving consumer loyalty and preference in the market.
 The penetration pricing increases brand awareness by word of mouth in the market (Shaw, 2012:30).

-Cost-oriented approach refers to the cost of production of the products.
+The cost-oriented approach refers to the cost of production of the products.
 The organizations reduce the cost of production in order to lower the prices.
-In this way the companies do not usually have loss as the mark up is added with the cost of production to generate variable and fixed cost.
+In this way, the companies do not usually have losses as the mark up is added with the cost of production to generate variable and fixed costs.

-The demand approach is defined as a pricing of product on the basis of the demands of the customers in the market.
+The demand approach is defined as the pricing of products on the basis of the demands of the customers in the market.
 This approach analyses the number of customers who are willing to pay for the product.
 The high price is charged if the demand …(content removed – please contact us to access full version)

-The channels of distribution are referred to the chain of business through which the company reach to the potential customers.
-It includes the wholesalers, distributors, retailers and the online selling brands.
+The channels of distribution are referred to the chain of business through which the company reaches potential customers.
+It includes wholesalers, distributors, retailers, and online selling brands.

-Direct selling is defined as a channel which reaches directly to the customers.
+Direct selling is defined as a channel that reaches directly to the customers.
 In this sense, the consumers buy products directly from the manufacturers.
-In direct selling the manufacturing companies do a market research in order to select the customers who are willing to make direct purchases.
-ROMPTO sells its folded bikes in the various stores around the world.
-The independent bicycle shops are located in different cities of the world and selling a large number of cycles to the strong customer base.
+In direct selling, the manufacturing companies do market research in order to select the customers who are willing to make direct purchases.
+ROMPTO sells its folded bikes in various stores around the world.
+The independent bicycle shops are located in different cities of the world and selling a large number of cycles to a strong customer base.

-Wholesaling is a channel in which the retailers and wholesalers reach to the potential customers in order to sell the products.
+Wholesaling is a channel in which the retailers and wholesalers reach potential customers in order to sell the products.
 The companies choose this channel of distribution if the customers are dispersed in different locations.
-For this matter the companies offer low prices and high quality of products in the market.
+For this matter, the companies offer low prices and high quality of products in the market.

 The channel which castigates all the traditional ways of distribution is the online channel.
 The companies provide number of online portals in order to sale their products to the public.
 The middle man is not involved in this type of distribution and is considered to be the most effective due to consumer’s convenience (Ferrell & Hartline 2012).
 ROMPTO bike manufacturers also have its own online portal through which the company sells its bike.
 It is also due to the customer’s convenience as the large customer base requires having everything at a doorstep.